Crepes Without Milk (Dairy Free | Vegan Recipe)

 Can you make crêpes with almond milk?

-How do you make oat milk crepes no egg?
+How do you make oat milk crêpes without eggs?

-How to make crêpes without eggs and milk
+How do you make crêpes without eggs and milk?

-Crêpe batter should be a pourable consistency, thinner than pancake batter.
-Aim for a consistency that is similar to single cream (pouring cream) i.e. thinner than double cream (heavy cream) but thicker than milk.
-You are looking for a batter that covers the base of the pan in a thin layer.
+Crêpe batter should be pourable and thinner than pancake batter.
+Aim for a consistency similar to single cream (pouring cream) — thin enough to spread easily across the pan but not watery.

 5 from 3 votes